redwoodjs/redwood/README.md

 Here's a quick taste of the technologies a standard Hammer application will use:

+- Babel
 - React
+- GraphQL
+- Prisma Photon
 - JSX
 - Styled Components
 - Reach Router
-- GraphQL
 - Apollo
-- Prisma Photon
+- Prisma Lift
+- GraphQL Nexus
-- Docz
+- Storybook

 ## The Hammer philosophy